cgerry98/Car-Price-Prediction/README.md

 used backwards stepwise regression to select our best model, introduced interaction terms manually(choose model), checked the 4 conditions of MLR(we transformed our predictor using boxcox), and finally checked for outliers(no outliers).
 Group members: Gerry Cruz,Yushan Zhao, and Kierra Manuel.

+Currently:
+I am learning and applying Supervised Learning Techniques to see if I can achive a better prediction.

+Future Work:

+I plan on Learning and applying Unsupervised Learning Techniques to the Dataset to see if I can find anything interesting .